brain-tec/maintainer-tools/README.md

 # OCA Maintainers Tools

 ## Generate README file
 There is no need to install this repository.
+Please, just follow the instructions of this section of this document.

 In order to get it working, you need to have in your module a folder "readme" with content following the instructions in
 * https://github.com/OCA/maintainer-tools/blob/master/template/module/README.rst
 * https://github.com/OCA/maintainer-tools/tree/master/template/module/readme

-Apart from that, you need to have this repository already cloned, and use it as follows:
+Apart from that, you need to have this repository already cloned and install click python package git clone -b BT git@github.com:brain-tec/maintainer-tools.git pip3 install click

+Then use it as follows, from the parent folder to that in which you have maintainer-tools

 python3 -m maintainer-tools.tools.gen_addon_readme --org-name "brain-tec" --addon-dir "`absolute_path_to_your_module`" --repo-name "`project_name`" --no-commit --branch `project_branch`